zixuanffu/RankHospital/Notes/Slides/slides.md

 Imposing FDR cst shrinks the selected set by a dozen.
 What if we take sigma as known?
 Then surprisingly, the FDR is not binding.
 (Intuition)
-This is not the same as taking the face value of sigma hat and select.
+This is not the same as taking the face value of theta hat and select.
 As we can see from the figure.
 For MLE, the cutoff is a staightline, while in TP, it is curved.

 # Estimation
 WG FD estimation.
 First Difference GMM.
 But the overidentification is rejected.
 However when I assume that some regressors are exogenous but still overidentified moment condition, overidentification test is not rejected.
 Statistically I can do that, but it doesn't make economics sense to me why some regressors are exogenous while some are not...
 For future exploration.